ridvancakirtr/iceberg/README.md

 API was developed for iceberg digital.
 Javascript NodeJS,MongoDB backend technologies were used in the background.

-API organized around REST and GET,PUT,POST HTTP method used.
+API organized around REST and GET,PUT,POST,DEL HTTP method used.
 POST and GET methods must be json.

 The properties of the variables used are listed below.